Katharina Otto-Bernstein

 Katharina Otto-Bernstein is a German-American filmmaker and producer.
-She is best known for directing and producing films including "The Last Spy", "Oh, Canada", "Joyland", The Price of Everything, Mapplethorpe: Look at the Pictures, Absolute Wilson, When Night Falls Over Moscow, The Need for Speed: Bicycle Messengers in New York, and Beautopia.
-She is also the author of An Intimate Memoir of Theatre and Opera and directed the stage play Absolute Wilson—The Biography.
+She has directed and produced films including The Last Spy, Oh, Canada, Joyland, The Price of Everything, Mapplethorpe: Look at the Pictures, Absolute Wilson, When Night Falls Over Moscow, The Need for Speed: Bicycle Messengers in New York, and Beautopia.
+She is the author of Absolute Wilson—The Biography of theater director Robert Wilson and has worked as dramaturge in theater and dance (Karole Armitage's Fables on Global Warming).

 Early life and education

 Otto-Bernstein (née Otto) was born in Hamburg, Germany.
 She attended St. Clare's Hall in Oxford, England.
 She later earned a bachelor's degree and an MFA in Film from Columbia University School of the Arts.